Carcharomodus

-Carcharomodus is an extinct genus of lamnid shark.
-Its only species is Carcharomodus escheri, commonly nicknamed the serrated mako shark or Escher's mako shark.
-It is an extinct lamnid that lived during the Miocene and that was formerly thought to have been transitional between the broad-toothed "mako" Cosmopolitodus hastalis and the modern great white, but is now considered to be an evolutionary dead-end with the discovery of Carcharodon hubbelli.
-Fossil examples have been found along northern Atlantic coastlines and in parts of Western and Central Europe.
+Carcharomodus is an extinct dubious genus of lamnid shark.
+Its only species is Carcharomodus escheri, The actual valid name of C. escheri is Isurus subserratus (escheri).
+Commonly nicknamed the serrated mako shark or Escher's mako shark.
+It was once interpreted as a transitional form between the broad-toothed ‘mako’ Carcharodon hastalis and the modern great white shark, but is now regarded as a distinct evolutionary lineage rather than a direct ancestor, particularly following the discovery of Carcharodon hubbelli, which clarified the great white shark’s evolutionary history.

 Etymology

 Carcharomodus is derived from the Ancient Greek κάρχαρος (kárkharos), meaning "jagged"; όμοιος (omoios), meaning "similar"; and δόντι (donti), meaning "tooth".
 The name was combined with the genus Carcharodon in reference to the similarity of C. escheris dentition with that of the modern great white shark.

 The species name escheri is named in honor of Escher.

 Thus, the species name literally means "Escher's similar to Carcharodon tooth".